The Simons Observatory: Magnetic Shielding Measurements for the Universal Multiplexing Module: Results

 Of the remaining channels, the measured sensitivity is considerably higher than for the aluminum configuration.
 For the first copper test, the average sensitivity across 70 channels (out of 459) was 0.42 $\pm$ 0.03\,$\Phi_{0}$/G for positive field values and 0.43 $\pm$ 0.04\,$\Phi_{0}$/G for negative field values.
 A second cooldown in which the UMM exhibited better overall noise performance yielded 0.40 $\pm$ 0.03\,$\Phi_{0}$/G for positive field values and 0.39 $\pm$ 0.04\,$\Phi_{0}$/G for negative field values across 61 channels (out of 562).
 Fig.~\ref{fig:channels} (bottom left) plots the sensitivities for the copper and aluminum clamps on the same axis for comparison.

 The cuts for linearity may remove some of the channels that exhibit high sensitivity to magnetic fields.
-Even so, since the largest number of cuts occurred for the copper clamp, we expect that any reduction in the number of cut channels would only increase the advantage seen in the shielding factor for the aluminum clamp compared to the copper clamp.
+Even so, since the largest number of cuts occurred for the copper clamp, we expect that any reduction in the number of cut channels would only increase the advantage seen in the shielding factor for the aluminum clamp compared to the copper clamp since the measured sensitivity with the copper clamp sensitivity would increase more than the sensitivity measured with the aluminum clamp.